-External Auditor Service Fees Fiscal year ended December 31, 2020 (\$ thousand) December 31, 2019
+External Auditor Service Fees Fiscal year ended December 31, 2021 (\$ thousand) Fiscal year ended December 31, 2020 (\$ thousand)

-Audit Fees (1) 262 238
+Audit Fees (1) 264 262

-Audit-Related Fees (2) 117 133
+Audit-Related Fees (2) 39 117

-Tax Fees (3) 37 14
+Tax Fees (3) 18 37

 All Other Fees (4) 0 0

-Total Service Fees 416 385
+Total Service Fees 321 416

-(1) "Audit Fees" include fees necessary to perform the annual financial statement audits.

-(2) "Audit-Related Fees" include fees for assurance and related services by the external auditor that are reasonably related to the performance of the audit or review of Forza Petroleum's financial statements other than those included in "Audit Fees".

-(3) "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
-This category includes fees for tax compliance, tax advice and tax planning.

-(4) "Other Fees" include fees for products and services provided by the auditor other than those included above, such as due diligence relating to acquisitions made by the Corporation.
+- (1) "Audit Fees" include fees necessary to perform the annual financial statement audits. - (2) "Audit-Related Fees" include fees for assurance and related services by the external auditor that are reasonably related to the performance of the audit or review of Forza Petroleum's financial statements other than those included in "Audit Fees". - (3) "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
+This category includes fees for tax compliance, tax advice and tax planning. - (4) "Other Fees" include fees for products and services provided by the auditor other than those included above, such as due diligence relating to acquisitions made by the Corporation.